-Council The City will ensure that the public footway continues to provide safe, dignified and equitable access to pedestrians and other users travelling along the street.
-To achieve this, the Council City will ensure a minimum clear path of travel is maintained to a suitable width before any business uses are considered.
+The City will ensure that the public footway continues to provide safe, dignified and equitable access to pedestrians and other users travelling along the street.
+To achieve this, the City will ensure a minimum clear path of travel is maintained to a suitable width before any business uses are considered.

-3.1 A clear path of travel is to be maintained on all public footways before other uses are considered.

-3.2 The minimum width of the clear path of travel needs to be:

-- 2 metres for streets

-- 1.2 metres for Central Sydney laneways, as shown in Figure 3, and

-- 4 metres in shared zones used by vehicles.

-3.3 In areas of high pedestrian volume or where closeness to traffic might pose a safety risk, Council the City may:

-require a greater clear path than shown in 3.2 or
+- 3.1 A clear path of travel is to be maintained on all public footways before other uses are considered. - 3.2 The minimum width of the clear path of travel needs to be: - 2 metres for streets - 1.2 metres for Central Sydney laneways, as shown in Figure 3, and - 4 metres in shared zones used by vehicles. - 3.3 In areas of high pedestrian volume or where closeness to traffic might pose a safety risk, the City may: - require a greater clear path than shown in 3.2 or not allow outdoor dining.

-not allow outdoor dining, where the street has been identified as not suitable.